DataResearchLabs/my_test_case_manager/README.md

 1. Enter "0min" for the "Execution Time" column textbox<br>
 2. Enter "i" for Information at the "Status" column dropdown<br>
 3. Enter your desired Section Header title at the "Test Steps" column text box.
 Also consider making the text bold to standout.<br>
 Optionally, set the backcolor of all three cells in the row to your preferred section header color.
-In the example screenshot below, light blue was used for the section header backcolor, but you can choose anything (suggest trying a darker back color with white font to make the heading really pop).
+In the example screenshot below, light blue was used for the section header backcolor, but you can choose anything (suggest trying a darker back color with white font to make the heading really pop).<br>
 <img src="img/img_04_create_section_header.png" width="523"><br>
 <br>